Terkwood/BUGOUT/reaper/README.md

 deems the system inactive, then issues an AWS stop instance request.

+## How it works

+TODO description of timing

+The service will search for the `INSTANCE_TAG_NAME` specified in the `.env` file, and terminate all instances with the given `Name` tag.

 ## AWS configuration

 Within AWS, the instance(s) that you wish to terminate must have a tag with key `Name` and a given value.
 This value must be configured in a `.env` file which will be baked into the docker container build for `reaper`.
 See the next section for an example.